 - White spaces after a piece of code

 - The class has too many fields

 - Spelling mistakes

 Click on violations at the top to see a list.
 You will then see the same screen as below.
-There will be the violations listed explaining what it is and how severe it is.
+The violations will be listed there with an explanation about what the violation is, and how severe it is.

 Rules compliance is an infographic, which is produced from the violations and the weight of the severity of the violations.
-If a candidate was to solve all the violations it would get a score on 100%.
+If a candidate was to solve all the violations it would display a score of 100%.
 We can also see if the code has been made worse as well.

 Browse changes, Browse code and task description

 To see the changes the candidate has made you can click on 'Browse changes' and see the screen below.
 Green is the code that has been added and red removed.